ANXIETY MEDICATION NOT WORKING

 You did everything right, but you’re still anxious

 You went to your GP.
 Tried the first medication.
 Dealt with side effects.
 Waited the 4-6 weeks.
+SSRIs, a common type of anti anxiety medication, typically take 4 to 6 weeks to begin relieving anxiety symptoms.
 Increased the dose.
 Tried another one.
 Then another.
-Maybe you're on your fourth different pill, or combining medications, or dealing with side effects worse than the original anxiety.
+Maybe you’re on your fourth different pill, or combining medications, or dealing with side effects worse than the original anxiety.

 The pills were supposed to fix this.
-Instead, you have the same anxiety plus medication side effects, withdrawal concerns, and the crushing disappointment that even medication can't help you.
+Instead, you have the same anxiety plus medication side effects, withdrawal concerns, and the crushing disappointment that even medication can’t help you.
+Anti anxiety medication can provide temporary relief from anxiety symptoms, but it also comes with side effects and safety concerns.
+Medication may help some people manage their anxiety, but it is not guaranteed to work for everyone.
 You feel broken beyond repair.

 What doctors don’t always explain: